souvik1000/azympto/Readme.md

-This is the task for Asympto.
+This is the task for Azympto.
 Here, I have build the front page based on the given figma link. https://www.figma.com/file/tlVbMpacnMGWDtoiKC9lvg/az-eval?node-id=1%3A2351&t=tSMqY5PQ7q2fMBF1-0